Generic name: azithromycin (oral/injection) [ a-ZITH-roe-MYE-sin ]

-How should I take Zithromax Z-Pak (azithromycin)?
+How should I take Zithromax Z-Pak?

-You may take most forms of azithromycin with or without food.
+You may take Zithromax Z-Pak oral with or without food.

-Use this medication for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Azithromycin will not treat a viral infection such as the common cold or flu.
+Use Zithromax Z-Pak for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Zithromax Z-Pak will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.
 Throw away any unused liquid medicine after 10 days.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 What happens if I overdose?